pr-Mais/flutterfire_get_started/step_03/instructions.md

 ### On this step:
 1. We will decide whether user is signed-in or not, and based on that we show the desired home page.
 2. Sign-in new user and show their name on the Polls Page.
-3. Design a nice button for creating new polls.

 ## 🥲 Stuck?
 Just click on **Show Solution** button somewhere below 👇🏻.